thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_Community.h.rst.txt

-       bool in_mem; // boolean for whether the database is in memory or not. bool database_set; // boolean for whether the database has been set already. sqlite3 *database; // stores the in-memory database connection. sqlite3 *outdatabase; // stores the file database connection bool bSqlConnection; // true if the data connection has been established.
+       bool in_mem; // boolean for whether the database is in memory or not. bool database_set; // boolean for whether the database has been set already. sqlite3 *database; // stores the in-memory database connection. bool bSqlConnection; // true if the data connection has been established.
-       Row<TreeNode> *nodes; // in older versions this was called list.
+       Row<TreeNode> *nodes; // in older versions this was called species_id_list.
 Changed to avoid confusion with the built-in class.
        Row<unsigned long> row_out;
        unsigned long iSpecies;
        bool has_imported_samplemask; // checks whether the samplemask has already been imported.